amfoss/cms/README.md

 ## :satellite: Integrations

-1. **AmFOSS Attendance Module** - the AmFOSS attendance module is a raspberry-pi which live records the attendance of club members when they are in the FOSSLab.
+1. **Attendance Module** - the amFOSS attendance module is a raspberry-pi which live records the attendance of club members when they are in the FOSSLab.
 The AmFOSS CMS fetches attendance details from it and logs it.
-2. **AmFOSS Telegram Bot** - the AmFOSS Telegram Bot is the bot assistant of the AmFOSS Telegram group.
+2. **Telegram Bot** - the amFOSS Telegram Bot is the bot assistant of the AmFOSS Telegram group.
 The AmFOSS CMS triggers the bot to send notifications, statistics etc. to the group.
-3. **AmFOSS Daily Status Updates** - all members of the club are required to send status updates daily ellaborating the work they did to a automatically generated status-update thread in the Google Groups.
+3. **Daily Status Updates** - all members of the club are required to send status updates daily ellaborating the work they did to a automatically generated status-update thread in the Google Groups.
 The AmFOSS CMS fetches the status updates, and logs them.
 4. **GitHub** - Integrates with GitHub to actively track the FOSS contributions made by club members

 ## :wrench: Tech Stack